fmarzolo/FMDominoFileWatcher/README.md

 5) Debugging.
-You can set a high debug through two levels of debugging setting debugging JAddin: load runjava JAddin FMWatcher Debug! debugging FMWatcher: load runjava JAddin FMWatcher -debug debugging of both: load runjava JAddin FMWatcher Debug! -debug
+You can set a high debug through two levels of debugging setting debugging JAddin: load runjava JAddin FMWatcher Debug! debugging FMWatcher: load runjava JAddin FMWatcher -debug (this is the same then use "load runjava JAddin FMWatcher -loglevel 9" debugging of both: load runjava JAddin FMWatcher Debug! -debug (this is the same then use "load runjava JAddin FMWatcher Debug! -loglevel 9"

 6) Launch at server startup
 To start the application automatically when the Domino server starts, you can add notes.ini to the end of the line:
 SERVERTASKS = xxxx, xxx, xxx, load runjava JAddin FMWatcher

+7) Modify runtime logging level
+To modify runtime the logging level you can use the following command, use the above values for x:
+	tell FMWatcher -loglevel x

 Caveats

 It may happen that the changes to the folders to be monitored are continuous throughout the day and are never separated from each other by 5 seconds.
 In this case the waiting timer would never expire, and it could happen that the configured command is not launched.